TacticalSpoon331/iTracker/README.md

 This script will take csv data from tracker.py and sort it by location from most frequent in the dataset to least frequent

 1. Get a reverse geocoding api key from https://positionstack.com
-2. Put your api key on line 8
+2. Put your api key on line 10
+3. The data collection frequency value on line 8 will help determine the length of time that the device was at a certain location (should be the same as line 10 in tracker.py for the highest accuracy)
-3. Specify the file that you want the script to read from on line 6
+4. Specify the file that you want the script to read from on line 6
-4. Uh... run the script and read the output with your eyeballs
+5. Uh... run the script and read the output with your eyeballs